 A woman’s foot changes during pregnancy and can change even more afterward.
 Have your feet re-measured every six months after pregnancy for 18 months.
 Proper footing will help you avoid heel pain and calf discomfort.
 Whenever you get your child’s foot measured, get yours measured too!

-Everything you do prior to pregnancy, during pregnancy and post-pregnancy has an effect on how you feel about your body now.
+Everything you do prior to pregnancy, during pregnancy, and post-pregnancy has an effect on how you feel about your body now.
 You can learn to love it!
-When you treat it right through diet and exercise it will love you back and the results will be amazing.
+When you treat it right through diet and exercise, it will love you back and the results will be amazing.

 If only it were true.
 Housework and keeping up with the little ones will not protect your bone mass or make your heart and lungs stronger.
 It may help burn some extra calories, but the truth is we must exercise regularly to earn a healthy strong body.
 Consistent workouts – including both strength training and cardiovascular efforts – will help you feel better every day while performing all those motherly duties!

 Mary Beth Knight is Chief Fitness Director for StrollerFit Exercise with Your Baby and its mommymuscle line of mom-and-baby fitness products and DVDs.
-For more information on how you can get your family on the path to a fit and healthy lifestyle, or to find a StrollerFit class near you, visit www.strollerfit.com and www.mommymuscle.com.
-The content provided in this column is not intended to be a substitute for professional medical advice, consultation, treatment or diagnosis.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition before beginning a new exercise and nutrition regimen.
+For more information on how you can get your family on the path to a fit and healthy lifestyle, or to find a StrollerFit class near you, visit https://www.babybootcamp.com/.
+The content provided in this column is not intended to be a substitute for professional medical advice, consultation, treatment, or diagnosis.
+Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition before beginning a new exercise and nutrition regimen.